stephanedadjo/udacity-linux-server-configuration/README.md

     (ALL : ALL) ALL
 Resources

+References
+    * DigitalOcean: How to add and delete Users on an Ubuntu 14.04 VPS

 Step 7: Create an SSH key pair for grader using the ssh-keygen tool

 On the local machine:

 Run ssh-keygen
 Enter file in which to save the key (I gave the name grader_key) in the local directory ~/.ssh Enter in a passphrase twice.
 Two files will be generated ( ~/.ssh/grader_key and ~/.ssh/grader_key.pub)